theatlasroom/eakigbo/md/cv.md

 Woolworths

 * Front line customer service

-### Education

-Bachelor of Computer Science (2006 – 2010)
-The University of Newcastle, NSW

 > Please think of the trees and don't print this unless you absolutely have to :)